kanohola/CypGEM/README.md

-# CYP-GEMSite
+# GEMCyp

-CYP-GEMSite is a geometry-aware and edge-enhanced Graph Transformer model designed for the accurate prediction of Cytochrome P450 (CYP450)-mediated Sites of Metabolism (SoMs).
+GEMCyp is a geometry-aware and edge-enhanced Graph Transformer model designed for the accurate prediction of Cytochrome P450 (CYP450)-mediated Sites of Metabolism (SoMs).

 ## 🧠 Model Architecture